Florent-Sierro/ML_Project_2/README.md

 ### Team: "BuzzLastyear"

 ## Folders
-* data: it contains all the raw data and also the cleaned one after being processed
+* data: it contains 10% of the raw data, since the size of the whole data is too large, and also the cleaned one after being processed
 * dico: it contains a dictionnary (typo-corpus-r1.txt) of common english spelling errors, found on internet: http://luululu.com/tweet/
+* preprocessing: it contains python files to preprocess the data.
+There is several files since there is several way to preprocess the raw data

 * ...:

 ## Code